 Direct-connect networking

-Storage administrators sometimes prefer to simplify their infrastructures by removing network switches from the configuration.
-This can be supported in some scenarios.
+System administrators sometimes prefer to simplify their infrastructures by removing network switches from the configuration.
+This allows creation of a more self-contained solution with fewer components and less space required in the rack.
+There are some important restrictions that depend on the protocol in use.

 iSCSI and NVMe/TCP